christinegp/docs/howto/manage_offers.md

 ---
 # Create and Manage Offers

-This *How To* will explore the steps to create and manage offers in the Stellar platform.
+This *How To* will explore the steps to Create and Manage Offers in the Stellar platform.

-The steps involved in creating and managing offers are:
+The steps involved in Creating and Managing Offers are:

 1. [Create a New Offer](#newoffer)
 2. [Manage Eligibility (optional)](#eligibility)